 The requirements are documented where specific rationale logically dictates the need for a requirement.
 The purpose for listing requirements immediately following the rationale is to clearly show the development and intent of each system requirement and facilitate its application in the SEMP.
 Applicable standards and governing documents for specified requirements are identified in [brackets] following each requirement.
 The [brackets] are the means for locating requirements in the body of this document.
 Where a requirement, as specified by [brackets], does not have an applicable standard or governing document, the standard is considered to be managed within the program.
 These standards are denoted in the text by [Derived].
-Requirements identified in the Situation Analysis are repeated in the Functional Analysis.
+Requirements identified in the Situation Analysis and Functional Analysis are captured in the requirements listed in Section 5...